noostvog/TypeScriptIPC/README.md

 TypeScript<sub>IPC</sub> can be found in `Documents/TypeScriptIPC`.

 ## Tutorial: programming with inter-property constraints
-TypeScript<sub>IPC</sub> allows programmers to express a dependency logic between het presence of properties, using propositional logic.
+TypeScript<sub>IPC</sub> allows programmers to express a dependency logic between the presence of properties, using propositional logic.
 Moreover, it enforces these enforcing complex dependency logic defined by the programmer when an object is created, accessed or modified.

 The `examples` directory contains all code snippets in this tutorial, as well as extra examples.
 ### Defining interfaces with constraints